vegabook/memoizepy/README.md

 ## memoizepy

 use to memoize a function using Redis.
-Relies on Redis on default port and localhost
+Relies on Redis on default port and localhost.
-Works on Numpy and Pandas
+Works on Numpy and Pandas.

 ## usage:
 ```